8 Dec 2019 ............... Length about 500 words (6,000 bytes).

 c) it is the ratio (relative strength) of responses that tells a person which

-odour it, rather than having one receptor type per detectable smell.
+odour it is, rather than having one receptor type per detectable smell.

 Dogs (bloodhounds) vs. humans: sensitivity to odours 10 million to one.